 Sign up for SFS Access and let me prove it.

-One thing to read prior to signing up for SFS Access:
+Two things to read prior to signing up for SFS Access:

 "Thank you for your website.
 This is it.
 This is what I've been looking for!
 I want to change the way I eat, forever.
 I know exactly what you meant when you say that pasta